datahappy1/dummy_file_generator/README.md

 `pytest`<br />

-# How to install and run the program as a imported package
+# How to install and run the tool as an imported package
 ### To install:
 `pip install dummy-file-generator`<br />

 ### To run:<br />
 The dummy file generator imported package needs these mandatory arguments defining:
-- projectname `--projectname` or `-pn` (mandatory argument, *based on the projectname, the dummy file specific settings from /configurables/config.json file are loaded ),*
+- projectname `--projectname` or `-pn` (mandatory argument, *based on the projectname, the dummy file specific settings from config.json file are loaded ),*
 - absolutepath `--absolutepath` or `-ap` (mandatory argument) defining the full output file path to the file you wish to generate

 The dummy file generator imported package can consume these optional arguments defining: